Political Science 3300

 bilingualism, and acculturation and identity formation, they have

-challenged and expanded the national literary canons.
-An overview of
+have challenged and expanded the national literary canons.
+An

-the range of "migrant literature" in Sweden, Norway, and Denmark."
+overview of the range of "migrant literature" in Sweden, Norway,

 The Brick Lane Debate

-debate that has developed is described by Alan
+multiculturalism.
+The heated debate that has developed is

 In his article Alan Cowell notes:

-Europe about whether free speech may be limited by the sensitivities of
+discussion in Europe about whether free speech may be limited by

-words, rewrite their definitions of liberty to accommodate the
+definitions of liberty to accommodate the sensitivities of

-dispute flared this year in the Islamic protests against the
+year in the Islamic protests against the publication in Denmark

-publication in Denmark of cartoons lampooning the prophet Muhammad.
-The
+of cartoons lampooning the prophet Muhammad.
+The same question

-same question drove protests in the English city of Birmingham in
+drove protests in the English city of Birmingham in December

 declared against Mr. Rushdie by Ayatollah Ruhollah_Khomeini

-this latest dispute, said Abdus Salique, the local business leader who
+But this latest dispute, said Abdus Salique, the local

 London tourist circuit and center of Bangladeshi culture."